facebook/react-native-website/website/versioned_docs/version-0.72/accessibility.md

 - **menuitem** Used to represent an item within a menu.
 - **none** Used when the element has no role.
 - **presentation** Used when the element has no role.
-- **progressbar** Used to represent a component which indicates progress of a task.
+- **progressbar** Used to represent a component that indicates the progress of a task.
 - **radio** Used to represent a radio button.
 - **radiogroup** Used to represent a group of radio buttons.
 - **scrollbar** Used to represent a scroll bar.
 - **searchbox** Used when the text field element should also be treated as a search field.
 - **slider** Used when an element can be "adjusted" (e.g. a slider).
-- **spinbutton** Used to represent a button which opens a list of choices.
+- **spinbutton** Used to represent a button that opens a list of choices.
 - **summary** Used when an element can be used to provide a quick summary of current conditions in the app when the app first launches.
-- **switch** Used to represent a switch which can be turned on and off.
+- **switch** Used to represent a switch that can be turned on and off.
 - **tab** Used to represent a tab.
 - **tablist** Used to represent a list of tabs.
 - **timer** Used to represent a timer.
-- **toolbar** Used to represent a tool bar (a container of action buttons or components).
+- **toolbar** Used to represent a toolbar (a container of action buttons or components).

 ## Accessibility Actions

-Accessibility actions allow an assistive technology to programmatically invoke the actions of a component.
-In order to support accessibility actions, a component must do two things:
+Accessibility actions allow assistive technology to programmatically invoke the action(s) of a component.
+To support accessibility actions, a component must do two things:

 - Define the list of actions it supports via the `accessibilityActions` property.
 - Implement an `onAccessibilityAction` function to handle action requests.